mrmhodak/buildtest/Architecture.rst

 in the module tree.
 This information is processed further by stripping full path to extract the module name depending if you specified BUILDTEST_MODULE_NAMING_SCHEME as Flat Naming Scheme (FNS) or Hierarchical Module Naming Scheme (HMNS).
-This can be specified in the buildtest command line ``buildtest --module-naming-scheme`` or environment variable ``$BUILDTEST_MODULE_NAMING_SCHEME`` or in ``config.yaml``
+This can be specified in the buildtest command line ``buildtest build --module-naming-scheme`` or environment variable ``$BUILDTEST_MODULE_NAMING_SCHEME`` or in ``config.yaml``

 The software module stack is used to populate the choice entries for ``--software``